morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/chess-ratings-correlation.md

 ### Summary of data cleaning process

-dropping the rapid games
+- Rapid games were dropped

-dropped players with fide<1000 => should I drop them or not? check it out
+- Fide ratings below 1000 were transformed into NaN values, equivalent of missing data

-dropped the all-time best ratings of the players, only keeping current ratings
+- The all-time best ratings of the players were dropped.
+They were redundant with current rating and not much more accurate anyways.

-dropped players with too few games (<100) in all variants
+- The entries from players with too few games in a variant were changed to missing data and the database was flushed of the players with too few of these games.
+Replacing the values with NaNs was useful for this analysis, however I don't want to actually lose these values for later.
+We will therefore still drop the players who played too few games in all variants, but keep the values.

 We will now reapply all these operations on the initial dataset, and store that cleaned up dataset in a new table in our MySQL database.